on this page

-When you contact us, you can expect our staff will provide a simple, helpful and respectful service.
-We expect you to be respectful to our staff when you come to a service centre, call us, write to us or contact us online.
+When you contact us, you can expect our staff to provide a simple, helpful and respectful service.
+We expect you to be respectful to our staff when you do business with us.

 Respectful behaviour includes all of the following:

-- treating us and other customers as you would like us to treat you
+- treating us and other customers with respect

 - explaining what you need without yelling, threatening or abusing our staff